Estimated reading time: 3 minutes

-  Professional partnerships are another great way to embrace new opportunities.
-Whether it means selling another maker’s products on your online shop or joining forces with other local fitness studios to host a (socially-distanced!) pop-up, there are loads of ways to support other small businesses in your community… and boost your own business.
+Professional partnerships are also key in creating new opportunities.
+Whether you sell another maker’s products in your online shop or join forces with other local fitness studios to host a pop-up, there are lots of ways to support other small businesses in your community, and boost your own business at the same time.

 Revamp (or create!) your online presence.

-If you haven’t updated your website since you first set up shop two years ago, or if you don’t yet have a website yet, this is a great time to prioritise it.
-Think of your site as a digital shopfront, and use it to recreate the feeling of your in-shop experience.
+During last year’s lockdowns, we heard from many small business owners that they took that time to make updates to their websites and social media pages.
+Whether you haven’t updated your website since you set up shop five years ago, or don’t yet have a website, this is a great time to prioritise it.
+Think of your site as a digital shop front, and use it to recreate the feeling of your in-store experience.
 Your site should be more than a virtual shop — include an about page, customer testimonials and high-quality photography.
-Also, make sure your site has all the information potential customers might need, like contact details and opening hours.
+Also, make sure your site has all of the information potential customers need, like contact details and opening hours.